crosire/reshade/README.md

 ## Building

 You'll need both Git and Visual Studio 2015 or higher to build ReShade.
 Latter is required since the project makes use of various C++11 and C++17 features.
-Additionally a Python installation is necessary for the `gl3w` dependency to build.
+Additionally a Python 2.7.9 or later (Python 3 is supported as well) installation is necessary for the `gl3w` dependency to build.

 1. Clone this repository including all Git submodules
 2. Open the Visual Studio solution